Nextiva / Blog / VoIP

 1. Analog PABX

 Analog PABX systems have been around since the late 19th century.
-They use analog signals over copper wiring to connect extensions to a central control unit.
+They use analog signals and PSTN over copper wiring to connect extensions to a central control unit.

 Tradition PABX systems were limited in features and functionalities, prone to signal degradation over distances, and difficult to reconfigure or scale up.